kyma-project/website/content/blog-posts/2020-02-06-release-notes-1.10/index.md

 ## Console

-###  Create Access Rules for your APIs from the Console UI
+###  Creation of Access Rules for your APIs from the Console UI

 Kyma comes with a built-in API Gateway Controller that allows you to define API Rules for your services.
 With this release, it is now possible to define those API Rules from the Console UI.